Churro Announces Launch On Solana With Upcoming Exclusive Utilities

+(MENAFN- GlobeNewsWire - Nasdaq) In a bold move to innovate within decentralized finance, Churro is pioneering a future propelled by the Solana blockchain.

-(MENAFN- Zex PR Wire) Warsaw, Poland, 5th February 2024, ZEX PR WIRE , The team behind Churro has exciting news for the decentralized finance community.
+Warsaw, Poland, Feb.
+05, 2024 (GLOBE NEWSWIRE) -- The team behind Churro has exciting news for the decentralized finance community.
 The token is officially live on Solana, bringing innovation and charm to the blockchain.

 A New Era of Decentralized Finance: Churro Debuts on Solana